Bit Parts | Fragments of a Method

-This is the first phase of a work that will evolve into further phases.
-Phase 1: collect data.
-Phase 2: create dataset.
-Phase 3: use dataset.
-I presented this project at the Drawing Symposium: Drawing Lockdown Part 1, convened by Drawing is Free and Drawing Projects UK.
+Phase 1 / 'Fragments of a Method': This is the drawing project and the process of creating the 'data'.
+The data includes drawings, handwritten notes and hand-drawn and collaged colour tiles.
+I presented Phase 1 at the Drawing Symposium: Drawing Lockdown Part 1, convened by Drawing is Free and Drawing Projects UK.
 This PechaKucha-style symposium focussed on how drawing practitioners responded to experiences of the global pandemic through drawing.
 You can watch the whole symposium here and view my contribution here

 Phase 2 / 'Bit Parts': In this phase the handmade-data is digitised and labelled.
 It can be explored online using an interactive tool developed in collaboration with Jen Sykes.
 This will launch in April 2023.

 Phase 3 / This phase is speculative (i.e. doesn't exist yet) and currently untitled.
 It involves using the dataset.